JayYoung2021/AwesomePU/README.md

 AwesomePU
 ======

-AwesomePU is a Python Web spider that filters out unavailable activities.
+A Python Web spider that filters out unavailable activities.